rust-skia/rust-skia/README.md

 This project requires LLVM, Python 2, and git to build.

 To test if LLVM is installed with the correct version, use `clang --version`.
-Currently, version 7.0.1 is required, or - on macOS X - Apple LLVM version 10 should do, too.
+Currently, version 8 is recommended, and at least 7 needs to be available, or - on macOS X - Apple LLVM version 10 should do, too.

 For Python, at least version 2.7 _should_ be available!
 Use `python --version` to see what's there.